google/osv.dev/docs/post-v1-determineversion.md

 nav_order: 5
 ---
 # POST /v1experimental/determineversion
+Experimental
+{: .label }

 Given the source code of C/C++ libraries, this endpoint attempts to find the closest library and version.

+The purpose of the endpoint is to help determine the version of a given C/C++ library.
+It is difficult to know the correct version of C/C++ projects because there is not a centralized package manager within the ecosystem.
+This API endpoint helps bridge that gap.
+Once you have the likely version, you can use [POST v1/query](post-v1-query.md) or [POST v1/queryset](post-v1-queryset.md) to search for vulnerabilities.

 {: .no_toc }